AHFE Conference

 AHFE Tutorials and workshops are popular and attended by many researchers each year.
 Half-Day tutorials at introductory, intermediate, and advanced levels, covering the entire spectrum of the conference.
 For previous years tutorial programs click here.

-AHFE 2024 half-day tutorials will be offered online on December 8, 2024.
+AHFE 2024 half-day tutorials will be offered "online only" starting December 8, 2024.

-Tutorial Group A - 8:00 - 11:00 (HST) Dec 8, 2024
+Tutorial Group A - 9:00 - 11:00 (HST) Dec 8, 2024

 Objectives